shadows911/baruf/content/p/names.md

 It would have to be able to deduce a person's name just from "looking" at them; and I'm not sure if that can be done.

-But why should we be allowed to assume that the Map already has access to the names of everyone in the castle?
-I think we're allowed to, for the following reason: Hogwarts is protected from intruders by a number of enchantments.
+But why are we allowed to assume that the Map already has access to the names of everyone in the castle?
+I think we're allowed to do so for the following reason: Hogwarts is protected from intruders by a number of enchantments.
 One of these enchantments might well be an enchantment that prevents unauthorized people from entering the castle.
 At the beginning of the year, the Headmaster or Headmistress teaches Hogwarts the names of the new students, so that they may